Doctors who work in pairs are less likely to make diagnostic errors

 The study is just the latest effort in bringing down misdiagnosis rates, which, until recently, have often been overshadowed by other types of medical errors.
 As the Wall Street Journal reports, misdiagnoses take a serious toll on patient safety, with about one in 20 patients being affected by a misdiagnosis at U.S. hospitals.
 In total, approximately 12 million Americans are misdiagnosed each year and about half of those misdiagnoses cause harm or injuries to patients.

 Creating a more collaborative workplace at hospitals and medical centers may be just one of the steps to bringing down diagnostic error rates.
 Additionally, experts say that many doctors spend too little time with patients and fail to learn their patients’ full medical histories before making a diagnostic call.
-As the above study suggests, taking a couple extra minutes to work out a diagnosis may also be an important factor in getting that diagnosis right.
+As the above study suggests, taking a couple of extra minutes to work out a diagnosis may also be an important factor in getting that diagnosis right.

 Millions of Americans are harmed by diagnostic errors each year.
-In the most serious cases, such as a failure to diagnose cancer or heart attacks properly, the consequences can be life threatening.
+In the most serious cases, such as a failure to diagnose cancer or heart attacks properly, the consequences can be life-threatening.
 Victims of these diagnostic errors should reach out to a medical malpractice attorney right away.
 Doctors have a duty to ensure they are making the right call when it comes to their patients’ health and an experienced attorney can ensure that those high standards are adhered to.